Center of mass: Center of gravity

 A body's center of gravity is the point around which the resultant torque due to gravity forces vanishes.
-Where a gravity field can be considered to be uniform, the mass-center and the center-of-gravity will be the same.
-However, for satellites in orbit around a planet, in the absence of other torques being applied to a satellite, the slight variation (gradient) in gravitational field between closer-to (stronger) and further-from (weaker) the planet can lead to a torque that will tend to align the satellite such that its long axis is vertical.
-In such a case, it is important to make the distinction between the center-of-gravity and the mass-center.
+Where a gravity field can be considered to be uniform, the center of mass and the center of gravity will be the same.
+However, for satellites in orbit around a planet, in the absence of other torques being applied to a satellite, the slight variation (gradient) in gravitational field between the parts closer to and further from the planet (stronger and weaker gravity respectively) can lead to a torque that will tend to align the satellite such that its long axis is vertical.
+In such a case, it is important to make the distinction between the center of gravity and the mass center.
 Any horizontal offset between the two will result in an applied torque.

-It is useful to note that the mass-center is a fixed property for a given rigid body (e.g. with no slosh or articulation), whereas the center-of-gravity may, in addition, depend upon its orientation in a non-uniform gravitational field.
-In the latter case, the center-of-gravity will always be located somewhat closer to the main attractive body as compared to the mass-center, and thus will change its position in the body of interest as its orientation is changed.
+The mass center is a fixed property for a given rigid body (e.g., with no slosh or articulation), whereas the center of gravity may, in addition, depend upon its orientation in a non-uniform gravitational field.
+In the latter case, the center of gravity will always be located somewhat closer to the main attractive body as compared to the mass center, and thus will change its position in the body of interest as its orientation is changed.

 In the study of the dynamics of aircraft, vehicles and vessels, forces and moments need to be resolved relative to the mass center.
 That is true independent of whether gravity itself is a consideration.
-Referring to the mass-center as the center-of-gravity is something of a colloquialism, but it is in common usage and when gravity gradient effects are negligible, center-of-gravity and mass-center are the same and are used interchangeably.
+Referring to the mass center as the center of gravity is something of a colloquialism, but it is in common usage and when gravity gradient effects are negligible, center of gravity and mass center are the same and are used interchangeably.